Hong Kong Payroll Services

-At Bradford Jacobs, our Employer of Records (EOR) platforms provide full-proof solutions for companies wishing to establish their presence in Hong Kong’s economy. where compliance with the local payroll laws and regulations are vital for a business’ smooth and hassle-free transition.
+At Bradford Jacobs, our Employer of Record (EOR) platforms provide full-proof solutions for companies wishing to establish their presence in Hong Kong’s economy. where compliance with the local payroll laws and regulations are vital for a business’ smooth and hassle-free transition.
 We offer dedicated Hong Kong Payroll solutions that can be tailored to your requirements.

-We make business expansion easy.
+We make international expansion easy.
 We navigate the administration of the Hong Kong payroll system for you – and as part of our service, we make the returns and associated payments for income tax and social security contributions directly from our payroll system to the local tax authorities

 What Hong Kong Payroll Options are available for Companies?

 Businesses in Hong Kong have access to a variety of payroll options, depending on their needs:

 - Remote payroll – Businesses can operate under a single payroll system for all employees, by adding employees in Hong Kong to your parent company’s payroll.
 However, these employees will have to operate under different regulations, which can cause some confusion.